sador23/HazardMapper/README.md

 ### Technical details
 Technical details can be broken down to 3 different main topics:
 1. <b>Backend</b> <br> API with ASP.NET CORE
-2. <b>Data</b> <br> MSSQL and File geodatabase both with Entity framework
+2. <b>Data</b> <br> MSSQL and File geodatabase
 3. <b>UI</b> <br> React SPA is the core of the UI with a heavy use of react-leaflet
 <br><br>
 <b>Additional details</b><br>
-<b>Authentication</b> <br> Role based authentication/authorization will be used, a JWT token will handle the access.
+<br> Role based authentication/authorization will be used, a JWT token will handle the access.
 Roles : User, Admin

 ### Features
 * Responsive design
-* 3 pages should be accessable, 1 of those for admin only.
-They are the home page, login page, and the admin page.
+* 5 pages should be accessable, 1 of those for admin only.
+They are the home page, login page, register, forgot password and the admin page.
 * Home page should contain a navbar, a map, and some additional information on the map that is displayed
 * The map itself should be interactive, it should be able to be zoomable, a legend should be displayed when needed.
 The different hazard zones should display some statistics when hovered over.
 * On page load, the user should be prompted to allow to use current location, if they allow it, the map should be zoomed to that location, otherwise a general area should be displayed first.